Warren Gish: Research

-As a graduate student, Gish applied the Quine–McCluskey algorithm to the analysis of splice site recognition sequences.
-In 1985, with a view toward rapid identification of restriction enzyme recognition sites in DNA, Gish developed a Deterministic finite automaton function library in the C language.
-The idea to apply a finite-state machine to this problem had been suggested by fellow graduate student and Berkeley Software Distribution developer Michael J. Karels.
-Gish's DFA implementation was that of a Mealy machine architecture, which is more compact than an equivalent Moore machine and hence faster.
-Construction of the DFA was O(n), where n is the sum of the lengths of the query sequences.
-The DFA could then be used to scan subject sequences in a single pass with no backtracking in O(m) time, where m is the total length of the subject(s).
-The method of DFA construction was recognized later as being a consolidation of two algorithms, Algorithms 3 and 4 described by Alfred Aho and Margaret J. Corasick.
+In 1985, to address a frequent need for rapid identification of restriction enzyme recognition sites in DNA, Gish developed a deterministic finite automaton function library in the C language.
+The idea of applying a finite-state machine to this problem was suggested by fellow graduate student and Berkeley Software Distribution developer Michael J. Karels, who noted that the finite-state automaton techniques used by grep might be applicable.
+Gish's DFA implementation used a Mealy machine architecture, which is more compact than an equivalent Moore machine and therefore more efficient.
+The resulting automata could scan subject sequences for recognition sites in a single pass without backtracking.
+Although developed independently, the DFA construction method was later observed to effectively consolidate Algorithms 3 and 4 described by Alfred Aho and Margaret J. Corasick.